annyrodriguez/analyze_COVID_delta/README.md

 3. Wrangle all the data files in the `data_CDC_raw/` directory: the most recent script (as of 12 January 2022) is `scripts/wrangle_CDC_20220112.R`.
 Write the first "draft" of the wrangled data to `data_clean/` with this script.
 4. After wrangling the data (the first pass), we run the plotting script `scripts/all_plots_20220112.R`.
 This script includes additional figure-specific data wrangling steps; the resulting data sets are saved to the `COVID19/` directory for use in our Shiny app.
 Additionally, this script will save two sets of figures (summary and vaccine specific) to the the `figures/` directory.

+## Shiny
+We also created a Shiny App to show our work, please visit: https://annyrodriguez.shinyapps.io/COVID19/

+If you'd like to look at our code for our Shiny App, follow these steps:

+1.